vshkulkarni/JavaNotes/README.md

-# JavaNotes
+Get the Code from git for the Core Java

-Notes For the Java Class
+https://github.com/vshkulkarni/JavaOnlineTraining.git   download the code and import in the eclipse/Intellij